Movie Composers-Maestrosby quietgiant2 | created - 30 Oct 2011 | updated - 3 weeks ago | Public

 James Newton Howard attended the University of Southern California's music school, but dropped out to tour with Elton John, and eventually compose music for film and television.
 He started with Head Office (1985) in 1985.
 He has been nominated for eight Academy Awards.
 He currently is a songwriter, ...

 70. Herbie Hancock

-Herbie Handcock is an American actor that was born.
-Herbert Jeffery Handcock, on April 12, 1940, Chicago, IL.
+Herbie Hancock is an American actor that was born.
+Herbert Jeffery Hancock, on April 12, 1940, Chicago, IL.
 He is best known as a piano player, jazz star, and a composer.
 He has won many Grammy Awards and has performed with many famous musicians beginning with Miles Davis in the 1960s.
-He ...
+He achieved ...